Jawsled/FeedTube/README.md

 ## Install

-Just install like any other unpacked extension.
+Just install like any other unpacked extension on your browser.

+## Mobile support

+It works, though this is intended for desktop / laptops.
+If you do try though, make sure the browser is in desktop view, otherwise there are issues with layout collision.

 ## Tech Stack